 Battery warning light

-This shows as a battery with a positive and negative, and indicates your battery is not charging.
+This dashboard lights meaning shows as a battery with a positive and negative, and indicates your battery is not charging.
 Head to a nearby garage for a recharge, or you may become stranded and need to call your breakdown recovery provider.

 Brake warning light

 This is an explanation mark in a red circle, enclosed by bracket shapes.
-If this warning light on your dashboard shows, you may have low brake fluid.
+If this warning light on your control system shows, you may have low brake fluid.
 You'll probably need a professional to look at this, unless you have enough experience.

 If this appears with the ABS warning light, your brakes may not be working as they should.
 In such cases, the Electronic Brake Force Distribution (EBD) may also show.
 You should get your car looked at by a mechanic.